Wat Rong Khun: White Temple in Chiang Rai

-In this blog post we give you all the important information about a visit to the White Temple of Chiang Rai.
-Additionally, we provide some useful tips on arrival, entrance fee, best time to visit and opening hours.
+In this travel guide, we share all the important information about a visit to the White Temple of Chiang Rai.
+Additionally, we provide plenty of useful tips about getting there, entrance fee, the best time to visit and opening hours.

-After the visitors have crossed the bridge, they come directly to the “heaven’s gate“.
+After crossing the bridge, visitors come directly to the “Gate of Heaven“.
 This is guarded by two mystical creatures.
-The Death deciding life and Rahu deciding the fate of the dead.
-In front of the main building, the Ubosot, there are still several Buddha statues in a meditative pose.
+Death, who decides on life, and Rahu, who determines the fate of the dead.
+In front of the main building, the Ubosot, there are several Buddha statues in meditative posture.

 How to get to the White Temple

-Tours can be booked on-site, or if value good customer reviews tour can also booked online.
+Tours can be booked on-site, or if value good customer reviews, tour can also be booked online.
 So far, we had good experiences with the online portal GetyourGuide.
-Here you can browse through a huge selection of excursions and most of the tours can be canceled 24 hours in advance.
+Here you can browse through a gigantic selection of excursions and most of the tours can be canceled 24 hours in advance.